-Want to see what a breast augmentation with fat transfer looks like?
-Here’s my honest before and after!
+Wondering what a successful breast augmentation with fat transfer looks like?
+Here’s my breast fat transfer before and after story!

 Why I went with Breast Fat Transfer:

-After breastfeeding two kids, my boobs were not like they used to be!
+After breastfeeding two kids, my boobs were not what they used to be.
 They took quite a beating.
 After looking at all of the options to determine which was safest, I got a fat transfer breast augmentation.

 Just so you know the backstory: I have nursed two babies.
 And I’ve pumped for the majority of those feedings.
 My first son, Everett was born prematurely at 23 weeks (you can read that story here).
 I pumped for the four and a half months while he was in the hospital.
 And I pumped for an additional six months when he was out.